First here are a few definitions you will need to know.

 Orthorexia Nervosa is relatively new compared with it's counterparts but is as deadly.
 Orthorexia is an eating disorder characterized by an obsession to eat "pure" foods.
 Put simply, they have an unhealthy obsession with eating healthy.

-they feel as if that is not enough.
+No matter how muscular they are, they feel as if that is not enough. |

 Muscle Dysmorphia (Bigorexia)